znagler/find_cars/README.md

 ![alt text][image1]

+####2.
+Explain how you settled on your final choice of HOG parameters.

+I tried various combinations of parameters and...

+####3.
+Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 There were many hyperparameters to mess around with for this.
-After research and experimentation, I went with this:
+After research and experimentation, I went with these:

 | Hyperparamter        | Value   |
 |:-------------:|:-------------:|